flo-mic/secure-proxy/README.md

 - HTTP security headers to prevent sniffing, crawler, embedding in other pages and much more
 - TLS hardening for modern security
 - Nginx leak prevention
+- Nginx without privileged root permissions
+- Docker dns resolving
-- Improved pervormance with brotli and server tweakings
+- Improved performance with brotli and server tweakings
 - Clean image with auto logrotate
-- Custom error page, also for bots to hide that we are running on a nginx
+- Custom error pages to hide that nginx is running

 I need to mention that a lot of the listed security features are part of the "[Ultimate Bad Bot Blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker)" from [mitchellkrogza](https://github.com/mitchellkrogza).
 So many thanks to this great project which is great project and really well maintained!

 # Features in pipeline

-- Modern web application firewall with ModSecurity and OWASP Core Rule Set
 - GeoIP blocking
-- CalmAV Virus, Trojan and maleware scanner -> Depens on ModSecurity
+- CalmAV Virus, Trojan and maleware scanner
-- Authelia 2-factor single sign on integration
+- Single Sign On integration

 # Documentation

 There is no documentation at the moment, it will come soon.
 If you want to use it have a look at the docker compose file below and the list of available settings.
-The configuration of your reverse proxies can be configured within the folder `/config/nginx`.
+The configuration of your reverse proxies can be configured within the folder `/config/nginx/sites-available`.
 Other settings are also located in `/config`.

 ### Docker settings:
 All configuration files are stored in `/config`.
 Therefore it is recommended to make this folder persistent and mount it with an docker volume or local path.
 The SWAG instance is listening on port `80` and `443`.
-You need to map both ports and also configure portforwarding for poth ports.
-There is no security issue if you open port 80 as well as there is an immerdiate redirect to port 443.
-Port 80 is only required for the Let's Encrypt http challenge.
+You need to map both ports and also configure port forwarding for both ports.
+There is no security issue if you open port 80 as there is an immediate redirect to port 443.
+Port 80 is only required for the initial connect of the Let's Encrypt http challenge.

 #### General docker parameter
 - `-p 80:80`